Congratulations on deciding to build your business website using WordPress! You have probably heard that WordPress is;

 Oh my goodness, if I could have £10 for every website I have worked on that had NO BACKUPS and NO SECURITY!
 I would be a rich lady!
 Off-site backups are essential.
 Even if your hosting provides backups they can still get corrupted, or erased, or misplaced.
 As a good first port of call, the hosting provider should be the first place to go to when you need a back up restored.
 However, if there is a problem with their backups, you should have an off-site back up too.
 FREE plugins exist to do this so you should really have no excuse not to back your site up independently of your hosting provider.
 You are probably aware that sites get hacked.
 It’s part of being online, no one is safe.
 If you don’t have a security plugin to help protect your website then you are leaving yourself vulnerable to security breaches.
 If your site gets hacked you can not only lose your site, but you can also lose the trust of your visitors, clients and customers.

-TIP 5: Use the Google suite of tools
+TIP 5: Use the Google suite of free tools

 Once you get a bit traffic to your site, understanding who it is and what they are doing is key to your marketing.
 If you want to be found in Google if you want to run Facebook ads or Google Adwords if you want to blog… if you are in any way promoting your website you need to know if your promotion methods are working.
 The only way you can do this is by installing Google Analytics.
 The other essential tool you need to install is Google Webmasters Tools (or now called Google Search Console).
 This tool reads your site and finds problems that stop you being visible on Google.
 You can also see what your site ranks for.
 Very important if you want to be visible in search engines.
 What people fail to understand is you can’t collect data AFTER people have visited your website so get your tools set up BEFORE you promote your website.